 Once the concerned university accepts the application, the applicant becomes a GKS scholar.
 While the embassy track progresses into three rounds (Embassy → NIIED → University), the university track only comprises two steps (University → NIIED).

 The entire selection process is quite simple.
-But, depending on which track you choose, some rounds during the selection may be different.
+But, depending on which track you choose, some selection rounds may differ.

-At first, the National Institute for International Education (NIIED) of the Republic of Korea sends invitations to their Korean embassies and domestic universities for recommending candidates.
+At first, the National Institute for International Education (NIIED) of the Republic of Korea sends invitations to their Korean embassies and domestic universities to recommend candidates.

 After this, applicants can send their applications to their country’s respective embassy or the Korean college they wish to attend.